Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Trajan Wealth Investing Strategy

-As we state above, Trajan Wealth uses the specifics of your financial situation to formulate an investment plan for you.
+As we stated above, Trajan Wealth uses the specifics of your financial situation to formulate an investment plan for you.
 This involves doing a deep dive in your personal risk tolerance, financial goals, time until retirement, liquidity needs and investment preferences.
 Based on these factors, an asset allocation that divides your assets between multiple investment types will be created.

 Generally speaking, Trajan tends to invest in ETFs, mutual funds, annuities, stocks, bonds, cash and cash equivalents.
 When making investment decisions, the firm uses fundamental analysis, technical analysis and cyclical analysis.